 The Trust Fund Committee has authorized the Trust Fund to invest in corporate bonds of U.S. issuers rated "A" or above by Moody's or Standard & Poor's.
 The Trust Fund Committee does not authorize investment in bonds with a lower split rating.
-High yield corporate debt is an acceptable asset class for Trust Fund investment but exposure should not exceed 10% of the fixed income portfolio's assets at time of investment, without gaining additional approval from the Trust Fund Committee.
+High yield corporate debt is an acceptable asset class for Trust Fund investment but exposure may not exceed 10% of the fixed income portfolio's assets at time of investment, without approval from the Trust Fund Committee.

-The Trust Fund Committee expects the portion of assets invested in exchange traded funds, used to closely replicate the performance of recognized bond indices, will obtain cumulative annualized total returns net of fees and commissions that exceed the Barclays Aggregate Bond Index, by a minimum of 50 basis points per year over moving 5 year periods or maintain premium performance when compared to a peer group of similarly oriented investment managers.
-Corporate bonds have added default risk, so they generally have higher yields than bonds and other debt instruments issued by governments and government agencies.
+The Trust Fund Committee expects the portion of assets invested in exchange traded funds, used to closely replicate the performance of recognized bond indices, will attain cumulative annualized total returns (net of fees and commissions) that exceed the Barclays U.S. Aggregate Bond Index, by a minimum of 50 basis points per year over moving 5 year periods or maintain premium performance when compared to a peer group of similarly oriented investment managers.

-Domestic and international equity fund investments consist of exchange traded funds (ETFs) (iShares closed-end mutual funds).
+Fixed income and equity investments consist of exchange traded funds (ETFs).
 Fair value of ETFs is based upon quoted market values.
 The fair value of these exchange traded funds is determined by the fair value of the underlying marketable securities, principally equities and bonds.
 Fair value of the fund's underlying investments is generally determined by quoted market values.
 Alternative investments consist of real estate investment trusts (REITS).
-Fair value is based upon quoted market value of REIT units traded on the New York Stock Exchange (NYSE).
+Fair value is based upon quoted market value of REIT units.